 The ‘Parochial Church Council of the Ecclesiastical Parish of Holy Trinity Cuckfield’ (known as ‘Holy Trinity Church Cuckfield’ for short) is a United Kingdom registered charity (No. 1131432.)
 The role of the Parochial Church Council (PCC) is to promote in the parish the whole mission of the Church – pastoral, evangelistic, social and ecumenical.
 As Charity Trustees, PCC members are responsible for ensuring the Parish delivers these charitable outcomes while remaining solvent, well-run and meeting its public benefit and safeguarding obligations.

 Active involvement in the PCC is encouraged.
-The PCC includes 12 Lay Members each elected for a term of three years at the Annual Parochial Church Meetings held in April; some who are members by their position (the Clergy and Churchwardens); some whose membership is by decision of the APCM (Readers); and some through their membership of the Diocesan or Deanery Synods (to which they have been separately elected).
+The PCC includes 12 Lay Members each elected for a term of three years at the Annual Parochial Church Meetings held in May; some members who are ex officio members by their position (the Clergy and Churchwardens); some whose membership is by decision of the APCM (Readers); and some through their separate election and membership of General, Diocesan or Deanery Synods.

-The Honorary Secretary, Honorary Treasurer, Electoral Roll Officer and Parish Safeguarding Officer are officers elected by the PCC.
+The Honorary Secretary, Honorary Treasurer, Electoral Roll Officer and Parish Safeguarding Officer are Officers of the PCC, appointed by the PCC.

 Current PCC Members

 |Fr Stephen Caple